-Financial liabilities on put options - These pertain to the liabilities of the Parent Company arising from the written put options over the non-controlling interest of VIA.
+Financial liabilities on put options - These pertain to the liabilities of the Parent Company arising from the written put options over the non-controlling interest of VIA and STI.
 The fair value of the financial liabilities is estimated using the discounted, probability-weighted cash flow method.
-The future cash flows were projected using the equity forward pricing formula with reference to the current equity value of the acquiree and the forecasted interest rate which is the risk-free rate in Germany.
-The risk-free rate used ranged from 0.23% to 0.34%.
+The future cash flows were projected using the equity forward pricing formula with reference to the current equity value of the acquiree and the forecasted interest rate which is the risk-free rate in Germany and UK.
+The risk-free rate used ranged from 0.30% to 0.47% in Germany and 1.02% in UK.
 Management applied weights on the estimated future cash flows, based on management's judgment on the chance that the trigger events for the put option will occur.